pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/lesson-notes/README.md

 module.exports = bookmarks;
 ```

-Let's create a new variable, `allBookmarks` which will be an array of bookmark objects.
+Let's create a new variable, `allBookmarks`, an array of bookmark objects.
 Remember, we must `await` for the value to come back from the database.

 Then, we'll send it as JSON to the browser.